-Sri Lankan cop fatally shoots 3 officers in former war zone
+Sri Lankan cop fatally shoots 4 officers in former war zone

 The officer in charge of the police station was among the wounded who were rushed to a hospital.

-The police sergeant who carried out the shooting has surrendered to a nearby police station and handed over two T-56 assault rifles and ammunition, the statement said.
+The police sergeant who carried out the shooting has been arrested after he surrendered to a separate police station and handed over two T-56 assault rifles and ammunition, police spokesman Nihal Thalduwa said.

 The motive for the shooting was not immediately known.